Background

 Step 4: Mapping to available data

 Research prioritisation is an important means for minimising research waste and ensuring research resources are targeted towards questions of the most potential benefit.
 Repurposing existing data represents value for money for funders and ultimately the wider public.
-VICHTA provides substantial data for secondary uses, and this work will enhance its usefulness, by informing how best to exploit that data.
+VICHTA provides substantial data for secondary uses, and this work enhanced its usefulness, by informing how best to exploit that data.
 Priority setting ensures the new questions asked are of benefit and a priority to key stakeholders in social care, including care home residents, relatives, staff, owners, local authorities and national policy makers.
-The list of priorities will be promoted among researchers, with the anticipation this can foster new collaborations.
+The list of priorities was promoted among researchers, with the anticipation this can foster new collaborations.

-Who is involved?
+Who was involved?

 Lisa Irvine and Kerry Micklewright, University of Hertfordshire